RyanLamansky/html-utilities/README.md

 ## Performance

 - All components of the HTML document can be pre-escaped and pre-converted to UTF-8, significantly reducing repetition in environments where substantially similar documents are produced in large quantities, such as a website.
-- Strategic use of `readonly ref struct` to minimize heap memory allocation.
+- Strategic use of `struct` to minimize heap memory allocation.
 - No use of reflection.
 - Forward-only parsing logic, giving predictable performance for any input.